q1b/minimal_todo_app/README.md

-# Todo appilcation
+# Todo list app with minimal feature, but awesome animations
-## made with svelte sveltkit LocalStorage